WHAT DO WE DO?Our Mission

 The Skip’s team has always worked toward a vision of having a place in which they could process food in order to reduce food waste and invest into seasonal eating.
 First, a little back story.
 Farms often have what is called “seconds,” produce which is considered second quality, but is still perfectly good for consumption.
 Seconds produce is slightly damaged, blemished or already ripe.
 Seconds produce is perfect for canning, drying and baking.
 The Skip’s team has worked toward finding a place where they could purchase or build a commercial kitchen to fulfill this goal.
 Skip, seeing that the old Roan Creek Ranch Grocery space was already too small for the business and community needs, decided to purchase a 6000 square foot space down the street that once housed Brumbaugh’s Groceries and Meats in the 1930’s.

-Coming in spring of 2021, the new Fruita location, located at 211 E. Aspen Ave, will house a commercial kitchen and partner with Bake Sale Bread Company to provide fresh bread, baked goods, prepared foods, canned food, dried fruits, mushrooms and veggies to all of our stores in order to provide more food security to the Western Slope.
+Coming in summer of 2022, the new Fruita location, located at 211 E. Aspen Ave, will house a commercial kitchen and partner with Bake Sale Bread Company to provide fresh bread, baked goods, prepared foods, canned food, dried fruits, mushrooms and veggies to all of our stores in order to provide more food security to the Western Slope.